How To Make Hip Hop: 11 Essential Tips!

 - If you have any percussion or foley elements, you can try to move them around slightly off the grid to create a swing.
 By not being in the front of the mix like the kick, snare, and hats, the listener won’t be caught off guard if these are not strictly quantized.

-The musical principle behind this is the triplet, which means dividing one beat into three notes, instead of the typical two or four.
+A triplet is when beat is split into three notes, instead of the typical two or four, as shown here:

 Quick tip: try using triplets as transitions, even if you’re following a straight rhythm throughout the track!